kaiorosa1/100-days-of-code/log.md

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado-js/commit/9aa17758cf0bdb6483b944bdf653e8db94b9f822

 ### Day 31: February 26, 2019

 **Today's Progress**: I started with a short session working on a CodeWars problem.
 I want to take my JS skills to the next level and I think websites like that can help me.
+Also worked on some FCC challenges.
+Functions, passing arguments, operators and the last ones were about if-else statement.

 **Thoughts**: It's very rewarding and frustating at the same time solving problems but it's more rewarding haha